Fabbe88/MPLv2/site/content/_index.md

 ---
 values:
   heading: Software Tools
-  text: The creator's workflow depends on hardware to collect the data, software
+  text: The creator's workflow depends on hardware to collect the data and
-    and hardware to read and edit the data and web applications that run on the webserver to build the site and display the data streams correctly.
-Read about a few examples here. software tools:
+    software to read and edit the data.
+Web applications run on the webserver to build the site and display the data streams correctly.
+Read about a few work flow examples here. software tools:
   heading: Software Tools
   text: The creator's workflow depends on hardware to collect the data, software